Add Roles and Permissions

 |---|---|---|

-| OpenID Provider / OAuth Authorization Server | Specific pieces of information the OP/Authorization Server may issue as parts of ID tokens/Access Tokens to convey information about the client, user, or authentication event. | name, family_name |
+| OpenID Provider / OAuth Authorization Server | Specific pieces of information the OP/Authorization Server may issue as parts of ID Tokens or Access Tokens to convey information about the client, user, or authentication event. | name, family_name |

-| OpenID Relying Party / OAuth Client | Specific pieces of information requested by organisation's client applications to be included within the requested access and/or ID tokens to convey information about the client, user, or authentication event. | name, family_name |
+| OpenID Relying Party / OAuth Client | Specific pieces of information requested by an organization's client applications to be included in Access Tokens or ID Tokens to convey information about the client, user, or authentication event. | name, family_name |

 claim_in_verified_claims